 Leaving treats at room temperature for a day or two after baking helps harden biscuits, making them sturdier and crunchier.
 Depending on ingredients, home-prepared dog treats may last several days to a week or more at room temperature or longer in the refrigerator.
 For long-term storage, freeze in air-tight containers.

 For holiday baking, mix cookie doughs ahead of time and refrigerate or freeze them until a few days before gift giving, then bake and gift-wrap.

-Ingredients that are perennial dog favorites and are delicious additions to homemade dog treats include nut butters like peanut butter, carob (which tastes like chocolate but is safe for dogs), shredded coconut, carrots, cheese, bacon, and diced or pureed meat, fish, or poultry.
-Peanut butter alone is a tasty treat for dogs.
-Adding peanut butter to these healthy homemade dog treats will increase their appeal for most dogs, but make sure the peanut butter you choose is free of additives like xylitol.
-It’s recommended to use natural, organic peanut butter when making dog treats.
+Ingredients that are perennial dog favorites and are delicious additions to homemade dog treats include peanut or other nut butters, carob (which tastes like chocolate but is safe for dogs), shredded coconut, carrots, cheese, bacon, and diced or pureed meat, fish, or poultry.

 Avoid adding ingredients to your DIY dog treats that are not dog-safe.
 These include chocolate, raisins, macadamia nuts, onions, and the sweetener xylitol (check peanut butter labels to avoid products containing xylitol).

 To test recipes for this article, I used all of the ingredients mentioned here in a variety of cookies, crackers, and training treats, which were enthusiastically tested by 30 dogs of different sizes, breeds, and ages.
 Here are their favorites: